 All students who wish to major or minor in music must audition to be accepted into the department after having submitted a formal application to the College.
 Specific audition days are established each year by the music faculty to hear auditions for majors and minors.
-Students should contact the Department of Music to set up an audition time.
-In addition to the performance audition, a music theory placement test and letter of recommendation from a recent music instructor are required.
+Students should contact the undergraduate program coordinator in the Department of Music to set up an audition time.
+In addition to the performance audition, students must complete a music application, a music theory placement test and submit a letter of recommendation from a recent music instructor.
 (See Music Student Handbook.)
 All prospective students must audition in person on one of the established days.
 In cases where distance prohibits a visit to the campus, recorded performances (DVDs, CDs or VHS tapes) are acceptable when previously arranged with the Department of Music, and the theory placement test will be administered during orientation.